rjjfox/rjjfox.github.io/_projects/2021-01-31-disaster-response-classification-api.md

 ### Message samples

 ![Samples ><]({{site.baseurl}}/assets/img/disaster-response-samples.jpg)
+_The sample messages change on each page load_

 Whilst a text form is provided in the main section at the top of the page, I know that it's too much effort to think up a message and write one out.
 Therefore, on page load, the app pulls out three messages from the training set so that users can see how they're classified.

 This coupled with the wordcloud below it also allow users to see what is contained in the training data and is much more effective a visualisation than bar charts (which I also threw in there).

 ![Wordcloud ><]({{site.baseurl}}/assets/img/disaster-wordcloud.png){: width=90%}
+_Word cloud from the 30,000 messages in the training data_

 I spent some time working on the Flask app because I think it's important to produce something you want to show to people.
 Without a nice interface, only the hardcore are really going to want to interact with your work.